Caspian tiger: Fur

 Photographs of skins of Caspian and Siberian tigers indicate that the main background colour of the Caspian tiger's fur varied and was generally brighter and more uniform than that of the Siberian tiger.
 The stripes were narrower, fuller and more closely set than those of tigers from Manchuria.
 The colour of its stripes was a mixture of brown or cinnamon shades.
 Pure black patterns were invariably found only on head, neck, the middle of the back and at the tip of the tail.
 Angular patterns at the base of the tail were less developed than those of Far Eastern populations.
 The contrast between the summer and winter coats was sharp, though not to the same extent as in Far Eastern populations.
 The winter coat was paler, with less distinct patterns.
 The summer coat had a similar density and hair length to that of the Bengal tiger, though its stripes were usually narrower, longer and closer set.
 It had the thickest fur amongst tigers, possibly due its occurrence in the temperate parts of Asia.

+The length of the summer hair ranges from 8–18 mm on the back and about 20–60 mm on the belly.
+The neck hair measures 55–70 mm in length.
+The cheek whiskers typically reach a length of about 60–70 mm.
+Because the winter coat was considerably longer than the summer hair one, corresponding hair measurements revealed 27–40 mm on the back, 60–110 mm on the belly, and 40 to 120 mm on the neck, whereas the length of the cheek whiskers ranged from 70 to 140 mm.

 Size

+The Caspian tiger ranked among the largest extant cat species along with the Siberian tiger.
+Males had a body length of 270–295 cm measured between the pegs, whereas females measured 240–260 cm.
+Another tigress measured in the flesh was 255.9 cm in total length with a tail length of 36 in.

+Males weighed 170–240 kg, while females weighed 85–135 kg.

+Some individuals attained exceptional sizes.
+A tiger killed in February 1899 in Prishibinske measured 360 cm after skinning, with a head to body length of 270 cm and a 90 cm long tail; measurements between the pegs of up to 295 cm are known.
+It was said to have been "a tiger of immense proportions" and "no smaller than the local horse breeds."